To all volunteers, both new and returning: Be sure to read through the UPDATED INFORMATION and GUIDELINES before submitting an application.

 - Admission to the Festival.

-- Volunteer T-shirt, to be worn while on duty.
+- Staff tee shirt – to be worn while working.

 - Huge gratitude from management, artists, guests, fans and fellow volunteers.

 - Fill out the online application and submit the $25.00 registration fee, contact the Volunteer Coordinator for assistance if you have no computer (see details).

 - Treat patrons, artists, guests and other volunteers courteously at all times.

 - Arrive for each shift on time and sober.